Edge vectors on plabic networks in the disk and amalgamation of totally non-negative Grassmannians: Systems of edge vectors on plabic networks

-\begin{definition} \textbf{The gauge ray direction $\mathfrak{l}$.} A gauge ray direction is an oriented direction ${\mathfrak l}$ with the following properties: \begin{enumerate} \item The ray ${\mathfrak l}$ starting at a boundary vertex points inside the disk; \item No internal edge is parallel to this direction; \item All rays starting at boundary vertices do not contain internal vertices of the network. \end{enumerate} \end{definition} We remark that the first property may always be satisfied since all boundary vertices lie at a common straight interval in the boundary of $\mathcal N$.
+\begin{definition} \textbf{The gauge ray direction $\mathfrak{l}$.} A gauge ray direction is an oriented direction ${\mathfrak l}$ with the following properties: \begin{enumerate} \item The ray ${\mathfrak l}$ starting at a boundary vertex points inside the disk (upper half-plane); \item This direction is not parallel to any edge; \item All rays starting at boundary vertices do not contain internal vertices of the network. \end{enumerate} \end{definition} We remark that the first property may always be satisfied since all boundary vertices lie at a common straight interval in the boundary of $\mathcal N$.
 We then define the local winding number between a pair of consecutive edges $e_k,e_{k+1}$ as follows.